amitrubin/R-Arithmetic/README.md

 #### *Two kinds of rationals?
 Yes, sorry...*

-OK, so there are two kinds of rational number representations, as you might have noticed.
+So... there are two kinds of rational number representations, as you might have noticed.
 The first, from *fractions.js*, should be used for only one purpose by you the user - as input for initializing constants from common functions, as we saw in **Example code 1**.

-The second is a rational number in the sense of a manipulable number with which we can perform arithmetic/print, as we see in this example for 2/3.
+The second is a rational number in the sense of a manipulable number with which we can perform arithmetic/print, as we see in this example for the variable two_thirds.
 For such purposes we initialize number-objects using cf.CF.make_cf_from_fraction(numerator, decominator);

 #### *The basic operations*

 Other than the list above, the only arithmetics operation not mentioned is negate, i.e. multiplying by -1.
-It is currently unclear whether it is guarenteed to operate correctly, but feel free to test it if you so desire, for example -1*e: `let minus_e = e.negate; console.log(minus_e.to_decimal_string(100))`;
+It is currently unclear whether negative numbers always operate correctly, but feel free to test it if you so desire, for example -1*e: `let minus_e = e.negate; console.log(minus_e.to_decimal_string(100));`

-Addition: e + (2/3)
-Subtraction: e - (2/3)
-Division: e / (2/3), i.e. 3e/2
-Multiplication: e * (2/3)
-Inverse: 1/e
+Given two number-objects, a and b, we can initialize a result number-object c as follows:
+Addition: `let c = a.add(b);`
+Subtraction: `let c = a.sub(b);`
+Division:  `let c = a.div(b);`
+Multiplication:  `let c = a.mul(b);`
+Multiplicative Inverse:  `let c = a.inverse();`
-Square Root: sqrt(e)
+Square Root:  `let c = a.sqrt();`